iamsven2005/Portfolio_Blog/_posts/Close.md

 ## My conclusions

 There was many errors done on my part, I had done many errors in the whole process of developing this app development project.
 I will continuously improve my self and try to make less mistakes.

+## End Notes
+I have apologized to the relevant parties and the issue had ended on good terms.